Gallery of Books

 Thinking poor and thinking rich exist in addition to being physically poor and physically rich.

 At first, for a while, I figure, nahhh.
 This writer is just saying his own opinion.
 But after a while you begin to realize that the winning formula has been outlined in this book: he went from broke to successful with the formula of thinking rich.
+I guess they just couldn't use words like "think rich" in this book's name.

 People who depend on lottery tickets, figuring eventually it'll work - that's a symptom of poor thinking.